kisstamasj/notes/notes/Azure-development-path/AZ-900-Microsoft-Azure-Fundamentals/5-networking.md

 ## Content Delivery Network (CDN)
 It is a distibuted network of servers that can deliver web content close to users.
+Stores a cached version of your application on an edge node.
+Provides better performance and less traffic to your main server.
+Content cache is updated as necessary.

 ### Benefits
 - **Better performance**: Improve the user experience and performance of your application